Salesforce Date Formula Business Days

 null)

-- In this formula, we determine the new date based on a given date called “datefield” and the number of days called “days_later”.
-It returns the result in a date format that falls on business days i.e Monday to Friday.
+• In this formula, we determine the new date based on a given date, called “datefield”, and the number of days specified by “days_later”.
+It returns the result in a date format that falls on business days, i.e, Monday to Friday.

-- The function WEEKDAY() returns the day of the week as an integer, where 1 denotes Sunday, 2 denotes Monday, and so on.
+• The WEEKDAY() function returns the day of the week as an integer, where 1 represents Sunday, 2 represents Monday, and so on.

-- The number of weekends that occur within the “days_later” range for Monday through Friday i.e. cases 1 to 5 we multiplied that number by two before adding it to the initial date.
+• The number of weekends that occur within the “days_later” range for Monday through Friday, i.e., cases 1 to 5, we multiplied by two before adding it to the initial date.

-- The CEILING function is used to round numbers up to the nearest integer in case 6 and in case 7, the IF function is used to handle values for the “days_later” variable that are negative.
+• The CEILING function is used to round numbers up to the nearest integer.
+In cases 6 and 7, the IF function is used to handle values for the “days_later” variable that are negative.

-We now know how to Salesforce Date Formula Business Day.
-The next step is to learn how to use Salesforce Lightning to calculate the business day i.e working days.
+We now know how to use the Salesforce Date Formula for Business Day.
+The next step is to learn how to use Salesforce Lightning to calculate the business day, i.e, working days.

 Calculate Business Days in Salesforce Lightning

-Here, are the steps to define a formula Calculate Business Day in Salesforce Lightning.
+Here are the steps to define a formula to calculate Business Day in Salesforce Lightning.

-Step 3: Look for the item to which we want to calculate business days.
-I choose the Campaign object from the list of objects in this instance.
+1. Look for the item to which we want to calculate business days.
+I chose the Campaign object from the list of objects in this instance.

-Step 10: Enter the business day formula in the Advance Formula editor.
-Here, is the formula:
+1. Enter the business day formula in the Advanced Formula editor.
+Here is the formula:

 CASE(